vercel/swr/README.md

 ### Returned Data from Mutate

-Most probably, you need to data mutate used to update the cache when you passed a promise or async function.
+Most probably, you need some data to update the cache.
+The data is resolved or returned from the promise or async function you passed to `mutate`.

-The function will returns the updated document, or throw an error, everytime you call it.
+The function will return an updated document to let `mutate` update the corresponding cache value.
+It could throw an error somehow, every time when you call it.

 ```js
 try {